joshtenorio/VRC-6030J-InTheZone/README.md

 This is pretty much a repository so that i can keep track of changes

-code can be found in code folder
+code can be found in code folder, a blank template of the code can be found in blank folder

 Changes made to the code are documented in the logs folder